 - 1. Does the student have a significant cognitive disability? - 2.
-Is the student unable to master the grade-level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - 3.
+Is the student unable to master the grade-level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials?
+Even with appropriate and allowable instructional accommodations, assistive technology or accessible instructional materials, does the student require modifications, as defined in Rule 6A-603411(1)(z), F.A.C., to the grade level general state content standards pursuant to Rule 6A-1.09041, F.A.C.? - 3.
 Is the student participating in a curriculum based on Florida Standards Alternate Assessment (FSAA) Access Points for all academic areas?

-4. Does the student require extensive direct instruction in academics, based on access points in order to acquire, generalize, and transfer skills across settings?
+4.3.
+Does the student require extensive direct instruction in academics, based on access points in order to acquire, generalize, and transfer skills across settings?